eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

 [SigFox](https://www.sigfox.com) or [LoRa](https://lora-alliance.org/).
 In this case the credentials provided by the gateway during connection establishment with the protocol adapter are used to authenticate the gateway whereas the message address is used to identify the device that the gateway publishes data for.

+* Authentication: SASL PLAIN or SASL EXTERNAL
+* Message *properties*:
+  * (required) *to*: either `telemetry/${tenant-id}/${device-id}` or `t/${tenant-id}/${device-id}` or
+    `telemetry//${device-id}` or `t//${device-id}`
+  * (optional) *content-type*: The type of payload contained in the message body.
+The given content type will be used in the AMQP message being forwarded downstream if not empty.
+Otherwise, the content type of the downstream message will be set to `application/octet-stream` if the payload is not empty and no default content type has been defined for the origin device or its tenant (see [Downstream Meta Data]({{< relref "#downstream-meta-data" >}})).
+* Message Body:
+  * (optional) Arbitrary payload contained in either a single AMQP *Data* or *AmqpValue* section.
+Note that the adapter only supports values of type *string* or *array* of *byte*s in the *AmqpValue* section.
+Values of other types will be ignored.
+* Outcomes:
+  * `accepted`: The message has been successfully forwarded downstream.
+  * `released`: The message could not be processed by the adapter due to a (temporary) problem that has not been caused by the client.
+Potential reasons include that there is no active downstream consumer for messages from the device.
+  * `rejected`: The message could not be processed by the adapter because the client and/or the message did not fulfill some requirements.
+The *rejected* outcome's *error* field will indicate the reason why the message could not be processed.
+Possible error conditions include:
+    * `hono:bad-request`: The message does not meet all formal requirements, e.g. a required property is missing.
+    * `amqp:unauthorized-access`: The adapter is not enabled for the tenant that the client belongs to.
+    * `amqp:resource-limit-exceeded`: One of the [Resource Limit Checks]({{< relref "#resource-limit-checks" >}}) has failed for the tenant that the client belongs to.
+    * `amqp:precondition-failed`: The message does not fulfill certain requirements, e.g adapter cannot assert device registration etc.

 **Examples**